SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning: Experiments

 In limited label scenarios, SIGNL performed well, achieving EERs of 14.85\% with 5\% labels on ASVspoof 2021 DF and 10.16\% with 5\% labels on CFAD.
-However, in some configurations, other methods outperformed SIGNL.
-For instance, AASIST with different front-ends surpassed SIGNL when trained on ASVspoof 2021 DF with 30\% and full label configurations.
-Similarly, AASIST and LCNN with Wav2Vec2 as the front-end outperformed SIGNL when trained on CFAD with 30\% label data.
+However, in some configurations, other methods performed competitively with or better than SIGNL.
+For instance, AASIST with Raw Waveform outperformed SIGNL when trained on ASVspoof 5 with 30\% and full label configurations.
+Similarly, AASIST with Wav2Vec2 as the front-end slightly outperformed SIGNL when trained on CFAD with 30\% label data.

 The results indicate that \textit{cross-domain evaluation poses greater challenges than in-domain evaluation}, as evidenced by generally poorer performance on ASVspoof 5 across all baselines.
-This likely stems from the models not encountering the relevant characteristics of novel or unseen audio attack types during pre-and downstream training, highlighting the difficulty of generalizing to \textit{out-of-distribution (OOD) attacks}.
+This likely stems from the models not encountering the relevant characteristics of novel or unseen audio attack types during pre-training and downstream training, highlighting the difficulty of generalizing to \textit{out-of-distribution (OOD) attacks}.
 Further discussion of this issue is provided in~\autoref{sec:future}.

+These findings underscore the importance of robust representation learning under low-resource settings.
+SIGNL’s performance advantage highlights the benefit of modeling both spectral and temporal dependencies explicitly.
+Its dual-view structure, when combined with graph augmentations and non-contrastive learning, offers significant gains in generalization, particularly when labeled data is scarce.